Sandy Hook Elementary School

 It was a warm autumn in Nickel Mines, so the teacher left the schoolhouse door open.
 She was in the middle of teaching the class, when they all heard a pickup truck parking outside; she went out to see who the visitor was.
 It was the driver from the milk company — and he had a pistol pointed at her.
 He ordered the teacher back into the schoolhouse, and followed close behind, shutting the door behind him.

 Back at the schoolhouse, the gunman had ordered all the male students to leave.
 He seemed agitated.
-He pulled down the window shades, and started binding several of the girls’ feet and hands with zip-ties, then tying them to each other — but before he could finish, suddenly, one of the window shades snapped back up, and then fell off the hanger onto the floor.
+He pulled down the window shades, and started binding several of the girls’ feet and hands with zip-ties, then tying them to each other — but before he could finish, suddenly, one of the window shades snapped back up with such force that it fell off its hanger, onto the floor.

 The gunman finished tying up the girls, and then hauled in the supplies from the back of his truck: duct tape, a hammer, nails, binoculars, ear plugs, a flashlight, a candle, numerous wood planks, plastic zip-ties, a tube of lubricating jelly, cans of black powder, and an extra set of clothes.
 Along with the 9mm, he also carried a 12-gauge shotgun, a .30-06 rifle, a taser, and six hundred rounds of ammunition.